jondavid-black/DevOpsForDefense/docs/_posts/2021-11-20-AnnounementAzure.md

 to openly share and learn with others and maintain a safe collaborative space...our little meetup would have withered away long ago.
 Now I'm excited to see how we can continue to share, learn, and improve together as we go into our 5th year!
 Thank you!

 <div class="box" markdown="1">
 Please help us get the word out by printing and posting the [event flyer](https://github.com/jondavid-black/DevOpsForDefense/blob/master/Meetup/2021/MS%20Azure%20Flyer%20Dec%202021.pdf) around your office.
-For best printer results use for full page, landscape, legal size paper.
+For best printer results setup your printer for full page, landscape, legal size paper.
 </div>

 #### Attribution